jeantimex/ios-swift-collapsible-table-section/README.md

 #### Step 3.
 The UITableView DataSource and Delegate ####

-First the number of sections is `sections.count`:
+The number of sections is `sections.count`:

 ```swift
 override func numberOfSectionsInTableView(tableView: UITableView) -> Int {